matematikk-mooc/matematikk-mooc.github.io/index.md

 Matematikk-MOOC is built using the open source LMS [Canvas][canvas].

-This page is for the documentation of the technical stuff.

 # Trying it out

 The system is built to be as easy as possible to install and run.
 This